Verlinden Productions

 In the 1980s Verlinden met American modeler Bob Letterman and the two started a business relationship with Verlinden's other Belgian partner Josef Stok.
 The new company, VLS, imported Verlinden Products into the U.S. and offered other product lines.

 By the 1990s it became clear that Verlinden Productions and VLS would economically benefit if the Belgian company relocated to the U.S., Verlinden packed up shop and moved to the St. Louis, Missouri area where Letterman was located.
 Alas, differences in philosophies and personalities among the owners and staff led to a rather acrimonious split after a few short years.
-Verlinden has remained in Missouri and is now in direct competition with products produced by VLS and its manufacturing subsidiaries.
+Verlinden Productions remained in Missouri, directly competing with VLS until the latter was bought up by Squadron in 2007.

 Like many AFV modelers, I have a love-hate relationship with Verlinden products.
-Early figures are scaled at 54mm (even though the box might say 1/35 as well) and tower six and a half feet or more while representing an era where the average male height was 5'7".
-To this day many weapons for the WWII figures are clearly knock-offs of old Airfix 1/32 plastic weapons (for example, the ejection pin marks are clearly seen on the M1 Garand).
+Early figures are scaled at 54mm even though the box might say 1/35 as well.
+They tower six and a half feet or more while representing an era where the average male height was 5'7".
+To this day many weapons for the WWII figures are clearly knock-offs of old Airfix 1/32 plastic weapons (for example, the ejection pin marks from the Airfix plastic molding are clearly seen on the resin M1 Garand).
 This forces a modeler to use weapons of different sizes, or try to replace them so all are of the same scale.
 Critics cite numerous accuracy problems with Sherman replacement turrets and hulls.
 Similarly, there are figures whose uniforms are poorly researched and executed.
 And Verlinden was among the first to "clone" earlier figure releases into new sets with slightly modified poses, which is frustrating for those of us who want more original figures and dislike paying full price for figures that are based on ones we've already purchased.

-However, Verlinden does come through with interesting product updates that provide quality and value, but it's best check the online discussion groups or reviews for details.
-Recent figure sets have decreased in price to a third less than comparable pairs from other resin manufacturers like Warriors and Nemrod.
-And the company still comes out with worthwhile diorama buildings and accessories, though VLS has beat them to the punch with the "superdiorama" concept of large bases and necessary materials.
+While Verlinden occasionally does come through with interesting product updates that provide quality and value, it's best check the online discussion groups or reviews for details.
+Their photoetch parts are often thick and less refined than similar parts from Eduard or Aber.
+Instruction sheets are often imprecise—if included at all.
+Recent figure sets have decreased in price to a third less than comparable pairs from other resin manufacturers like Warriors and Nemrod, but the quality has suffered as the figures appear more stiff and stylized.
+Dragon and Master Box figures are more convincing that many of these later offerings.

 134U.S.
 Tank Crew WWII